 - Air-Vent Passageway: Yellow will attempt to enter your room via the vents.

-- Cassette Craze: The in-game story the boy listens to is on five cassette tapes.
+- Cassette Craze: The in-game story the child listens to is on five cassette tapes.

 - Color-Coded for Your Convenience: The snowmen are distinguished from eachother by the clothes they wear.
 There's Jolly Red, Fat Blue, Crazy Green, and Yellow.